What are the Rules for a Bank of America Dispute? We’ve Got the Answers.

 Customers can find more information about their dispute progress via the BoA Online Banking Message Center.
 If the bank requires additional information to process the dispute, cardholders can respond to message requests directly through the above link.
 Please note that message requests must be answered within 12 business days.

-Unfortunately, merchants tend to get the short end of the stick when it comes to disputes and chargebacks.
-For example, even if a merchant does manage to win their representment case and convince the bank that the customer was in error, any chargeback fees they were charged won’t be refunded.
+Even if a merchant does manage to win their representment case and convince the bank that the customer was in error, the chargeback fees they were charged won’t be refunded.
 This means merchants get stuck with those fees whether they were in the wrong… or not.

 How Merchants Can Prevent BoA Disputes

-Here are a few tips directly from Bank of America that can help merchants resolve disputes before they become chargebacks:
+Stopping chargebacks before they’re filed is always the best approach.
+To that end, here are a few other tips that can help merchants resolve disputes before they become chargebacks:

 - Obtain proper authorizations for all card transactions, including any necessary signatures, PINs, address verification, or CVV codes.